When it comes to fire preparation, one of the first lines of defense against potential disasters is a proper fire extinguisher.

 How Fire Extinguishers Work

-Fire is a fierce chemical reaction that results in light, heat, flames and smoke.
-In order to burn, a fire requires three things: oxygen, heat and a fuel source.
+Fire is a fierce chemical reaction that results in light, heat, flames, and smoke.
+In order to burn, a fire requires three things:

-Portable fire extinguishers are designed to displace one of these requirements.
-This includes cooling the fuel source, separating the oxygen from the fuel, or stopping the chemical reaction altogether.
+Portable fire extinguishers are designed to displace one of these requirements by cooling the fuel source, separating the oxygen from the fuel, or stopping the chemical reaction altogether.